Aakasa Ramanna

-Aakasa Ramanna is a 2010 Indian Telugu-language black comedy film which is a remake of a Hollywood movie, 11:14.
+Aakasa Ramanna is a 2010 Indian Telugu-language black comedy film which is a remake of 2003 American film, 11:14.
 This film is directed by G. Ashok, produced by Manyam Ramesh under the Manyam Entertainments banner, and stars Allari Naresh, Sivaji, Rajiv Kanakala, Meera Jasmine, and Gowri Pandit in the lead roles.
 The soundtrack was composed by Chakri and cinematography was handled by Sai Sriram.
 The dialogues for the film were written by Chandrashekar Gundimeda while screenplay was handled also by G. Ashok.
 This was G. Ashok's second film as director.
 It marked the debut of editor Prawin Pudi.
 The film was released on 12 March 2010.

 Plot

 Akasa Ramanna, the narrator, starts with the story of Teja (Rajiv Kanakala), Raana (Allari Naresh), and Jai (Sivaji).
 The story also involves P. Timothy (Venu Madhav) and his lecherous friends.
 Raana is in search of getting credit of five lakh rupees to help his girlfriend, Isha (Gowri Pandit).
 He seeks his friend and supermarket owner Jai's help.
 Jai himself being in a financial crisis cannot help Raana.
 He is arrested by Inspector Ali (Rao Ramesh).
 Two murders happen to spice up the story.
 Isha killed in a car accident.
 Ali suspects Teja of the murders.
 Teja is introduced to the concept of the inescapable trap of 'karma' by a fake godman Swamiji (Raghu Babu), in the local bar.
 In some minutes, the 'godman' is punished with death by 'karma,'.
 At the other end of the spectrum are Raana and Jai, who are taken for a ride by a treacherous woman.
 Raana is in dire need of money, while Jai mysteriously needs the same amount.
 Timothy and the gang are on their way to spend the night with their favorite prostitute.
 Meanwhile, Teja hits a person while driving the car in a drunken state There is a terrible link between the two, and the story rocks back and forth within a 40-minute duration leading to revealing the suspense.
 The entire film runs around just seven characters and is based on an incident that takes place at 12:40.